Superoxide dismutase: General

 In higher plants, SOD isozymes have been localized in different cell compartments.
 Mn-SOD is present in mitochondria and peroxisomes.
 Fe-SOD has been found mainly in chloroplasts but has also been detected in peroxisomes, and CuZn-SOD has been localized in cytosol, chloroplasts, peroxisomes, and apoplast.

 Human

-Three forms of superoxide dismutase are present in humans, in all other mammals, and most chordates.
+There are three forms of superoxide dismutase present in humans, in all other mammals, and most chordates.
 SOD1 is located in the cytoplasm, SOD2 in the mitochondria, and SOD3 is extracellular.
 The first is a dimer (consists of two units), whereas the others are tetramers (four subunits).
 SOD1 and SOD3 contain copper and zinc, whereas SOD2, the mitochondrial enzyme, has manganese in its reactive centre.
 The genes are located on chromosomes 21, 6, and 4, respectively (21q22.1, 6q25.3 and 4p15.3-p15.1).

 Plants

 In higher plants, superoxide dismutase enzymes (SODs) act as antioxidants and protect cellular components from being oxidized by reactive oxygen species (ROS).
 ROS can form as a result of drought, injury, herbicides and pesticides, ozone, plant metabolic activity, nutrient deficiencies, photoinhibition, temperature above and below ground, toxic metals, and UV or gamma rays.
 To be specific, molecular O2 is reduced to O_{2}^{−} (a ROS called superoxide) when it absorbs an excited electron released from compounds of the electron transport chain.
 Superoxide is known to denature enzymes, oxidize lipids, and fragment DNA.
 SODs catalyze the production of O2 and H_{2}O_{2} from superoxide (O_{2}^{−}), which results in less harmful reactants.

 When acclimating to increased levels of oxidative stress, SOD concentrations typically increase with the degree of stress conditions.
 The compartmentalization of different forms of SOD throughout the plant makes them counteract stress very effectively.
 There are three well-known and -studied classes of SOD metallic coenzymes that exist in plants.
 First, Fe SODs consist of two species, one homodimer (containing 1–2 g Fe) and one tetramer (containing 2–4 g Fe).
 They are thought to be the most ancient SOD metalloenzymes and are found within both prokaryotes and eukaryotes.
 Fe SODs are most abundantly localized inside plant chloroplasts, where they are indigenous.
 Second, Mn SODs consist of a homodimer and homotetramer species each containing a single Mn(III) atom per subunit.
 They are found predominantly in mitochondrion and peroxisomes.
 Third, Cu-Zn SODs have electrical properties very different from those of the other two classes.
 These are concentrated in the chloroplast, cytosol, and in some cases the extracellular space.
 Note that Cu-Zn SODs provide less protection than Fe SODs when localized in the chloroplast.